SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

 Triggers fire, integrity constraints are applied to the loaded rows, and indexes are maintained using the standard DML execution logic.

-This section discusses three basic models of concurrency that you can use to minimize the elapsed time required for data loading:
+There are three basic models of concurrency that you can use to minimize the elapsed time required for data loading.

 Concurrent conventional path loads

 Intersegment concurrency with the direct path load method

 Intrasegment concurrency with the direct path load method